Modasshir/cell-classification-journal/README.md

 	python densenet_scratch.py --reproduce True

 There is a fully working and self-contained notebook for processing microscopic images to classify cells is included in the notebooks folder.

+### 4. License

+This project was developed at the University of North Carolina at Chapel Hill.
+The open-source version is licensed under the GNU General Public License Version 3 (GPLv3).